saitzaw/spark-scala-docker/README.md

-# Learn data engineering in Scala, PySpark
+#  data engineering in Scala, PySpark

   Data engineering needs complex infrastrucre setup and install huge dependencies to run a single pipeline.
 However, thanks to containerization, we can build similar setup for the DEV, QUA and PRD environment.
 This setup is test to run the Scala, Pyspark in low cost method.
 This repo also accept to use the ad-hoc query to run in juypter notebook.
   All the scripts and code are easy to test and run in local before submit to cloud server.